PARANIMO TERMS OF SERVICES

 (e) contact the appropriate professional or regulatory body if you have concerns about a Service Provider’s conduct.

-PART C: MATCHIFI TERMS
+PART C: MATCHIFI CLIENT TERMS

 23. Scope